Canon G7 X Mark II vs Fujifilm X100T

 It is notable that the X100T has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Fujifilm X100T?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G7 X Mark II: